Mohammed-Ashour/tlego/readme.md

 - Track satellite positions in semi real-time
 - Convert coordinates between different reference frames
 - Generate Google Maps and Open Street Maps URLs for the satellite location
+- Fetch TLE for specific satellite of satellite groups from Celestrak

 ## Installation